Angello90/Angello90/README.md

 # 💫 About Me:

 👋 Hello!
 Welcome to my GitHub profile.
-Today is 30/11/2024, and I am at: 🏢 work.
+Today is 01/12/2024, and I am at: 💤 rest.

 # 💻 Tech Stack: